Traditional Easter Customs in the Salzburg Lungau Region

 The Gonesrennen

 In this ancient game in Wölting, girls and boys line up in pairs on Easter Monday.
-One boy - the Gones "Gänserich" - calls out "Gones, Gones, kikeriki - des letzten Paarl her für mi".
-The pair then run forward separately and if the Gones manages to catch the girl, the losing boy is the new Gones.
+One boy – the "Gones" (Gander) – calls out "Gones, Gones, kikeriki - des letzten Paarl her für mi!".
+One couple, boy and girl, runs forward separately as quickly as possible, and if the Gones manages to catch the girl, the losing boy becomes the new Gones.

 A group of people in traditional clothing run in a race, watched by a crowd outside in a rural area of Salzburg Lungau region.